wix-playground/wix_build_tools/README.md

-# Wix Build rules and macros for Bazel
+# Wix build rules and macros for Bazel

 Future place for rules and macros that were built inside Wix.